Family says Laundrie is now missing; Petito still not found - NewsBreak

 North Port police said in a statement that Laundrie's family told officers they haven't seen him since Tuesday.
 Police said the conversation Friday evening was the first time they'd spoken with the Laundries in detail about the case, and that the meeting came at the family's request.
 An attorney for the family called FBI investigators and said they wanted to talk about Laundrie's disappearance, police said.

-Investigators said Laundrie returned in the van to his parents’ home in North Port, Florida, on Sept.
-1. He was then identified as a person of interest in the case.
+Laundrie has been identified as a person of interest in the case.

 “It is important to note that while Brian is a person of interest in Gabby's disappearance, he is not wanted for a crime,” North Port police said in Friday's statement.
 It added that the investigation is now a “multiple missing person” case.

-Attorney's for the Petito family released a statement saying “Brian is not missing.”
+Attorneys for the Petito family released a statement saying that Laundrie was not “missing.”

 “All of Gabby's family want the world to know that Brian is not missing, he is hiding.
 Gabby is missing,” the statement from the law office of Richard B. Stafford said.

 Earlier in the week, Petito's family pleaded for the Laundrie family to tell them where their son last saw her.
-Petito and Laundrie were childhood sweethearts who met while growing up on Long Island.
+Petito and Laundrie were childhood sweethearts who met while growing up on Long Island, New York.
 His parents later moved to North Port, about 35 miles (55 kilometers) south of Sarasota.

 Police video released by the Moab Police Department in Utah showed that an officer pulled the van over on Aug.
 12 after it was seen speeding and hitting a curb near the entrance to Arches National Park.
 The body cam video showed an emotional Petito, who sat inside a police cruiser while officers also questioned Laundrie.